 NOTE 1 If load-scalable microprocessor-centric performance testing applications, such as Specpower, MaxPower or ThermNow are used, then the acoustic measurement should be done at the 50 % of the maximum load setting as specified above.
-However, if load non-scalable applications, such as Linpack and Prime95 are used, the manufacturer may modulate the load between maximum and idle to approximate the 50% typical workload condition.
+However, if load non-scalable applications, such as Linpack and Prime95 are used, the load between maximum and idle may be modulated to approximate the 50% typical workload condition.
 Modulation should be adjusted such that a steady-state noise emission condition is measured.